Trisomy 16

 Trisomy 16 is a chromosomal abnormality in which there are 3 copies of chromosome 16 rather than two.
-It is the most common trisomy leading to miscarriage and the second most common chromosomal cause of it, closely following X-chromosome monosomy.
+It is the most common autosomal trisomy leading to miscarriage, and the second most common chromosomal cause (closely following X-chromosome monosomy).
 About 6% of miscarriages have trisomy 16.
 Those mostly occur between 8 and 15 weeks after the last menstrual period.

-It is not possible for a child to be born alive with an extra copy of this chromosome present in all cells (full trisomy 16).
+A child cannot be born alive with an extra copy of this chromosome present in all cells (full trisomy 16).
 It is possible, however, for a child to be born alive with the mosaic form.

 Chromosome 16

 Normally humans have 2 copies of chromosome 16, one inherited by each parent.
 This chromosome represents almost 3% of all DNA in cells.

 Screening

 During pregnancy, women can be screened by chorionic villus sampling and amniocentesis to detect trisomy 16.
-With the advent of noninvasive techniques for detecting aneuploidy, prenatal screening with tests using Next Generation Sequencing can be utilised prior to invasive techniques.
+With the advent of noninvasive techniques for detecting aneuploidy, prenatal screening with tests using Next Generation Sequencing can be utilised before invasive techniques.
 This can cause fetal growth retardation.